ChunchuanLv/AMR_AS_GRAPH_PREDICTION/README.md

 ##Preprocessing:
 Combine all *.txt files into a single one, and use stanford corenlp to extract ner, pos and lemma.
 Processed file saved in the same folder.
 `python src/preprocessing.py `
+or Process from [AMR-to-English aligner](https://www.isi.edu/natural-language/mt/amr_eng_align.pdf) using java script in AMR_FEATURE (I used eclipse to run it)

 Build the copying dictionary and recategorization system (can skip as they are in data/).
 `python src/rule_system_build.py `
 Build data into tensor.